ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mention.md

 ## Demo

-You can type `'@'` character to invoke mention autocomplete UI.
-The below demo is configured as a static list of names.
+You can type the `'@'` character to invoke mention autocomplete UI.
+The demo below is configured to suggest a static list of names ("Barney", "Lily", "Marshall", "Robin", and "Ted").

 {@snippet features/mention}

 ## Configuration

 The minimal configuration of the mention feature requires defining a {@link module:mention/mention~MentionFeed `feed`} and a {@link module:mention/mention~MentionFeed `marker`}.
-You can also define `minimumCharacters` after which the autocomplete panel will be shown.
+You can also define `minimumCharacters` after which the autocomplete panel will show up.

 The code snippet below was used to configure the demo above.
 It defines the list of names that will be autocompleted after the user types the `'@'` character.